ecqfsk/Negativity/README.md

 Prerequisites:
 - [Git](https://git-scm.com)
 - JDK 8 (any distribution should work, [AdoptOpenJDK](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot) for example)
-- JDK 18 (any distribution should work) recommended for latest minecraft version (also work with lower versions)
+- JDK 17 (any distribution should work) recommended for latest minecraft version (also work with lower versions)
+- JDK 21 (any distribution should work) required for fabric platform

 In the following instructions you will have to execute Gradle tasks.
 You **must** use the Gradle wrapper distributed in this repository.